trulacorsaut/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, so that it is easier to stay focused and make progress.
 You can also use project management tools, such as Trello or Asana, to help keep track of your progress and ensure nothing falls through the cracks.
  （104个字符）

+# 2024-01-15
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write clean, readable code that's easy to understand and maintain.
+Always remember: 'Premature optimization is the root of all evil'—focus on making your code correct first, then optimize if necessary.
+Make use of existing libraries and frameworks, but don't be afraid to reinvent the wheel when you can improve upon it or gain deeper understanding.
+And always keep learning, because in programming, as in life, the only constant is change."